OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:14

-Then they sent word to Jezebel, “Naboth has been stoned to death.”
+Afterwards, they informed Jezebel, “Naboth has been stoned and is dead.”

 ---